Continuity Is a Runtime Problem

 Continuity is.

-Models already perform inference, synthesis, planning, and language reasoning extremely well.
-The real instability appears between moments — when context disappears, orientation drifts, memory fragments, and the organism quietly forgets what it was trying to become in the first place.
+The real failure appears between moments — when operational context disappears, orientation drifts, reasoning continuity fragments, and the organism quietly forgets what it was trying to become in the first place.

 Models perform reasoning compute.

-Memex preserves structured continuity state.
+Memex preserves structured continuity state

 That boundary matters.